Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 ### Dynamically allocate and de-allocate resources

 To match performance needs customers should dynamically allocate and de-allocate resources.
-As a best practice, dynamically allocating resources includes choosing a single region deployment for non-prod environments and a multiregional deployment for the Relecloud production environment.
+Relecloud applies this principal by choosing a single region deployment for non-prod environments and a multiregional deployment for the Relecloud production environment.

 ```bicep